tomasblomgren/My-Playfull-Game/README.md

 ### Technical features

-- The website is responsive over several screen sizes. such as ipad with screen (1024px width), ipad portrait (768px width) and iphone (375 px width)
+- The website is responsive over several screen sizes. such as ipad with screen (1024px width), ipad portrait (768px width) and iphone (375 px width) and websites above 1024px

+- The hit button generates a random card from the deck and cannot select the same card several times

+- The stay button ends the round and generates a message based on the player and dealer score

+- Favicon picture of a Ace of spades

+### Languages used
+- HTML5
+- CSS3
+- Javascript

 ## Features left to implement

 A feature i was considering adding was a betting function.
 Which would keep track of your money and upon winning you would get more or lose you bettings on losing.

 Adding the double and split function that is in the original game would have been a nice addition also.

+Creating a toggle light switch for dark background and light background

 ## Testing